 The EBMT Registry, established in 1974, is the backbone of the EBMT’s research and educational activities.
-As of 2018, the Registry has acquired data on over half a million patients given a haematopoietic stem cell transplantation (HSCT) procedure.
+As of 2021, the EBMT Registry has acquired data on over 700,000 patients that received a haematopoietic stem cell transplantation (HSCT) procedure as well as data on over 3,000 patients that received CAR T-cell therapy.
+All thanks to the reporting done by our members.
 The purpose of the Registry is to provide a pool of data to EBMT members to perform studies, assess epidemiological trends, and ultimately improve patients’ lives.

 Learn more about the Registry